Shaker Aamer: Release

 On 30 October 2015, Aamer was flown from Cuba, stepping on British soil at 13.00 GMT.
 In a later interview he discussed his detention and family life.
-He also called upon jihadis to "get the hell out" of Britain, stating that civilian killings were "not allowed" in Islam, and went on to say that "you cannot just go in the street and get a knife and start stabbing people" in apparent reference to the murder of Lee Rigby.
+He also called upon extremists to "get the hell out" of Britain, stating that civilian killings were "not allowed" in Islam, and went on to say that "you cannot just go in the street and get a knife and start stabbing people", in apparent reference to the murder of Lee Rigby.